olga-od-ua/hello_ireland/README.md

     - Fontawesome was used for all the icons of the website for aesthetic and UX purposes.

 8. [Gitpod](https://www.gitpod.io/)
     - Git pod was used as an IDE workspace to write and run all the code and its changes.
-Git was used as a version control to commit and push all the code to the respective GitHub repository.
+Git was used as version control to commit and push all the code to the respective GitHub repository.

 9. [Github](https://github.com/)
     - GitHub was used for storage of all the commits and code back up.